Immortal Bird: Present

 As of April 2016, the band has added drummer Matt Korajczyk and guitarist Nate Madden to their live lineup and are currently writing new material.
 Immortal Bird completed a co-headlining Southern US tour with the Brooklyn-based experimental metal band Pyrrhon in April 2016, followed by the announcement of more extensive summer touring with Seattle grind band Theories (Metal Blade) and InAeona (Prosthetic) and appearances at 71Grind Fest in Colorado Springs, CO and Crucialfest in Salt Lake City, UT.
 In February 2017, they embarked on an Eastern US/Canadian tour with the experimental death/doom band Withered (Season of Mist).
 In October/November 2017, they completed their first European/UK tour, playing fifteen shows and two festivals (Damnation Prefest in Leeds, UK and Bilbao Deathfest in Bilbao, Spain).
 In November 2018 it was announced that they would be releasing a new album in 2019 through 20 Buck Spin.
-The album Thrive on Neglect was released summer of 2019 to widespread acclaim.
+The album Thrive on Neglect was released summer of 2019.